FOREX-Dollar pulls away from 14-year peak as investors take profits

 "We'll probably continue to see some adjustments of dollar-long positions this week," she added.

 U.S. dollar net long positions were little changed in the week through Dec.
-13, affirming a trend in place since the Nov.
+13, affirming a trend in place for the last several weeks since the Nov.
 8 election of Donald Trump as U.S. president on the expectation of more inflationary infrastructure and fiscal spending.

 Net shorts on the yen, meanwhile, rose to their largest since early December last year, according to Reuters calculations and data from the Commodity Futures Trading Commission released on Friday.

-Japanese trade data released early in the session showed the impact of the weaker yen is already apparent, as exports fell at a slower pace in November.
+Trade data released early in the session showed the impact of the weaker yen is already apparent, as the country's exports fell at a slower pace in November.
 They slipped 0.4 percent in the year to November, compared to a 2.0 percent annual decline expected by economists in a Reuters poll.

 The Bank of Japan was scheduled to begin a two-day policy meeting on Monday, at which it is expected to stand pat on its 10-year government bond yield target as the weaker yen helps Japan's economic prospects, a Reuters poll showed on Friday.